Soukous: Europe and the United States

 The genre gained moderate traction in the United States, though, as reported by the New York Times, mainstream American audiences since 1982 remained hesitant to fully embrace African popular music, favoring songs with English lyrics and "basic rhythms".
-Nonetheless, several independent record labels began releasing African music by licensing and reissuing African recordings, and by the early 1980s, U.S. tours and albums by artists such as Tabu Ley, the Flamingos of Ghana, Sweet Talks (Ghana), and Sonny Okosun began to appear.
-As exposure grew, American listeners developed a deeper appreciation for African pop, and record executives identified soukous, jùjú, and highlife as the most exportable dance styles.
-Journalist Jon Pareles of the New York Times described Zairean popular music as the closest thing to a pan-African sound, with its guitars producing "circular runs like audible grins".
-This wave brought two generations of Congolese musicians into the U.S. market: Tabu Ley Rochereau's Tabu Ley (Shanachie Records) marked his American debut, offering Congolese rumba and soukous, while Nyboma's 1981 hit "Doublé doublé" and Bibi Den's Tshibayi"s The Best Ambiance were reissued in 1984 by Rounder Records.
+Even so, several independent American record labels began licensing and reissuing African recordings, and by the early 1980s, U.S. tours and albums by artists such as Tabu Ley, the Flamingos of Ghana, Sweet Talks (Ghana), and Sonny Okosun began to appear.
+As exposure grew, American listeners developed a deeper appreciation for African pop, and record companies identified soukous, jùjú, and highlife as some of the most internationally marketable African dance genres.
+Journalist Jon Pareles of the New York Times described Zairean popular music as the closest thing to a pan-African sound, with its guitars producing "circular runs like audible grins".'
+This wave brought two generations of Congolese musicians into the U.S. market, with Tabu Ley marking his American debut with the album Tabu Ley on Shanachie Records with a mixture of rumba and soukous, while Nyboma's 1981 hit "Doublé Doublé" and Bibi Den Tshibayi's The Best Ambiance were reissued in 1984 by Rounder Records.

+Music consultant Tom Schnabel recalled that African groups appeared almost weekly at venues such as the Music Machine in West Los Angeles, the Hollywood Palace, the Greek Theatre, and the Alligator Lounge.
+Among the notable Congolese artists who performed in the U.S. were Mbilia Bel, Les Quatre Étoiles, Papa Wemba, and Tabu Ley.
+Los Angeles emerged as one of the main centers for African music on the American West Coast.
+KCRW's influential radio program The African Beat, co-hosted by C.C.
+Smith, Solomon Solo Egbuho, and Ade James, played an important role in promoting African artists and concerts.
+At a time when the Los Angeles Times regularly covered African music, the city developed a reputation as a leading destination for African musicians touring the U.S.

 Africa

-Across Africa, soukous dominated East African nightclubs' dance floors and played a pivotal role in shaping virtually all the styles of contemporary African popular music, including benga music, muziki wa dansi, Kidandali, Igbo highlife, palm-wine music, taarab, and inspiring the establishment of approximately 350 youth orchestras in Kinshasa, paving the way for new traditional dances, rhythmic patterns, and bands.
+Across Africa, soukous became one of the most dominant dance music styles and strongly influenced the development of many forms of modern African popular music, including benga music, muziki wa dansi, Kidandali, Igbo highlife, palm-wine music, and taarab.
+In Kinshasa, its popularity also encouraged the creation of nearly 350 youth bands, which introduced new dance styles, rhythmic patterns, and musical trends.